vivekhamar/IonicApp/README.md

 # IonicApp
-Tis is an Ionic - Angular application
+This is an Ionic - Angular application